Associated Cultures: Ho-Chunk, Winnebago

 The preponderance of evidence indicates that the remains from near Rock Lake, Wisconsin, cannot be culturally affiliated with the Winnebago/Ho-Chunk or with any other tribe at this time.
 It is not possible to demonstrate the earlier identifiable group to which these remains belong, and it is not possible to demonstrate the existence of a reasonable relationship of shared group identity between these remains and any present day tribe.
 It was recommended that the remains representing a minimum of four individuals in four catalog entries be retained at the NMNH until the cultural affiliation of these remains is established.

-The remains of two individuals from Blue River were repatriated to the Ho-Chunk Nation of Wisconsin on October 28, 2004
+The remains of two individuals from Blue River were repatriated to the Ho-Chunk Nation of Wisconsin on October 28, 2004.
+The remains of one individual were repatriated to the Winnebago Tribe of Nebraska in 2015.

 Back to top